To foster development of the arts for all Alaskans through education, partnerships, grants and services.

 Target #2: Increase ASCA professional development opportunities for educators, artists and arts professionals.

-In order to foster efficiency with ASCA partner artists, teachers and organizations, ASCA offers robust professional development workshop opportunities that help participants develop income sources and serve their communities more effectively.
-This approach maximizes ASCA’s resources for strengthening the arts throughout the state.
+In order to foster efficiency with ASCA partner artists, teachers, and organizations, ASCA offers robust professional development workshop opportunities that help participants develop income sources and serve their communities more effectively.
+This approach maximizes ASCA's resources for strengthening the arts throughout the state.
+In FY2020, ASCA was unable to provide many of these services because of the loss of staff and the lengthy re-hiring process, following the agency shutdown.

 In FY2015, ASCA partnered with The CIRI Foundation (TCF), the nonprofit arm of the Cook Inlet Native tribal corporation, to research and develop a professional business development workbook for Alaska Native artists.
 In addition to resources such as business development, writing an artist statement and resume, the workbook offers specific guidelines for using traditional Native materials in artwork that is sold in the marketplace.
-These workshops continue to be offered across the state in host rural communities.
-ASCA regularly travels to rural communities to present Rural Arts Professional Development workshops, which primarily benefit extremely rural and Alaska Native artists.
+These workshops were paused in FY2020 along with regular travel to rural communities to present Rural Arts Professional Development workshops, which primarily benefit extremely rural and Alaska Native artists.
 These workshops provide tools for marketing, utilizing technology and social media, as well as information on how they can find funding and other types of support.
-ASCA provided a series of intensive workshop programming in partnership with the Sealaska Heritage Institute to Juneau Lemon Creek Correctional Center incarcerated artists, halfway house residents and low income artists in FY2018.
-The workbook is distributed as the core curriculum at all workshops and is ASCA’s most frequently requested publication.
+ASCA also paused a series of intensive workshop programming in partnership with the Sealaska Heritage Institute to Juneau Lemon Creek Correctional Center incarcerated artists, halfway house residents, and low-income artists.
+The workbook is distributed as the core curriculum at all workshops and is ASCA's most frequently requested publication.

 |B: Result - Strengthen access to arts education.|